yonzay/Helm_Assessment/README.md

 Updates an existing user with the specified fields, all specified fields **override** the current values of those fields, all fields are optional except `user_id` and `session_token`.

+If successful the status code will be 200 if something was modified or 304 if nothing was and all modified fields will be sent back in JSON format.

 ```json
 {
     "user_id": "",